 Sony experienced firsthand a potential pitfall of traditional market research.
 While focus groups could limit truthful impressions because it’s a forced situation, social media as research allows you to see people in their natural state.

 The biggest challenge is getting marketers to try these new ways.
 You know what you know, but you don’t know what you don’t know, right?
-Trying out social media for research may take a change in mindset but can offers a big payoff.
+Trying out social media for research may take a change in mindset but can offer a big payoff.

-How-to Use Social Media for Research
+How to Use Social Media for Research

 Instead of spending six months doing extensive market research and focus groups, detailed social media research can be conducted in as little as six weeks.
 You can use Facebook Insights to dig into your audience’s lifestyle and what they are engaging with online, what brands they like and even what they eat for breakfast.